Ministry of Economy and Finance (Italy): History

-Already in 1947 the De Gasperi III Cabinet tried to merge the pre-existing Ministries of Treasure and Finance but it found a political opposition due to the great power concentrated in the hands of minister Pietro Campilli, and the project was abandoned for over fifty years.
+Already in 1947, the De Gasperi III Cabinet tried to merge the pre-existing Ministries of Treasury and Finance, but it found a political opposition due to the great power concentrated in the hands of minister Pietro Campilli, and the project was abandoned for over fifty years.

-MEF was created with the Bassanini reform which unified the economical ministers with the legislative decree n.
+MEF was created with the Bassanini reform, which unified the economic ministers with the legislative decree n.
 300 of 1999.
-In 2001 the Berlusconi II Cabinet applied the reform and the MEF was created with the merger of former ministries: the Ministry of Treasure, Budget and Economic Programming and the Ministry of Finances.
+In 2001, the Berlusconi II Cabinet applied the reform and the MEF was created with the merger of former ministries: the Ministry of the Treasury, Budget and Economic Programming and the Ministry of Finance.

 Four fiscal agencies were connected to the Ministry: Agenzia delle entrate ('Revenue Agency'), Agenzia del territorio ('Land Registry'), Agenzia del demanio ('State Property') and Agenzia delle dogane e dei monopoli ('Customs and Monopolies').
 These entities are completely autonomous but they work closely with the MEF.
 In 2012, Agenzia del territorio was merged into the Agenzia delle entrate, while the Agenzia delle dogane absorbed the Amministrazione autonoma dei monopoli di stato ('Autonomous Administration of State Monopolies').

 Functions

 According to the legislative decree n.
 300/1999, MEF carries out functions and purposes of the State about economic policies, public finance and budget in relation to the programming of public funding, coordination of public expenditure and its control, fiscal policies and the tributary system, properties of the State, cadastre and customs, planning, coordination and control of interventions for the economic, territorial and sectorial development and policies of cohesion.

-MEF organizes and manages the State budget, including the fulfilments of treasury and verifies the related trends and cash flows, ensuring the operating connection with the accomplishments in the field of the coverage of financial requirement.
-The Ministry verifies the quantification of the resulting charges of measures and changing of laws and it monitors the public expenditure, coordinating and verifying its trends and doing the controls required by law.
+MEF organizes and manages the State budget, including the fulfilment of treasury and verifies the related trends and cash flows, ensuring the operational connection with the accomplishments in the field of coverage of financial requirements.
+The Ministry verifies the quantification of the resulting charges of measures and changing of laws, and it monitors the public expenditure, coordinating and verifying its trends and doing the controls required by law.

-The economical and financial planning is made by MEF, which coordinates and verifies the interventions for the economical development in territorial and sectorial fields and for the cohesion policies, with the help of the Chambers of Commerce.
+The economic and financial planning is made by MEF, which coordinates and verifies the interventions for the economic development in territorial and sectoral fields and for the cohesion policies, with the help of the Chambers of Commerce.
 According to art.
 56 of the legislative decree 300/1999, MEF analyses the fiscal system and the choices on the tributary and treasury entries at the national, community and international level, as well as on the coordination activities.

 Its activity is coordinated with the four fiscal agencies, regulated by a dedicated agreement, to which the Ministry gives the goals to fulfil and appoints the directors.

 MEF undergoes supervisory tasks on entities, activities and functions related to the relationship with the authorities of supervision and control required by law, according to the art.
 23, paragraph 2 of the legislative decree 300/1999.

 The minister of economics is a member of the Supreme Council of Defence.